stablekernel/aqueduct/source/docs/auth/server.md

 (Notice that `ManagedAuthStorage` has a type argument - this will be covered in the next section.)

 While `AuthServer` has methods for handling authorization tasks, it is rarely used directly.
 Instead, `AuthCodeController` and `AuthController` are hooked up to routes to grant authorization tokens via the API.
-Instances of `Authorizer` secure routes in request channels.
+Instances of `Authorizer` secure routes in channels.
 All of these types invoke the appropriate methods on the `AuthServer`.

 Therefore, a full authorization implementation rarely extends past a `ApplicationChannel`.
 Here's an example `ApplicationChannel` subclass that sets up and uses authorization: